C++ set begin

 The first element of s1 is now 2

-In the above example, begin function is used to return an iterator pointing to the first element in the myset set.
+In the example provided, the begin method is employed to retrieve an iterator that points to the initial element within the myset set.